 Owning a car also opens the doors to one last, and very good, alternative to urban living in Rome.
 The lakes district has dozens of quaint villages with prices to match.
 South of the city are towns on Lake Albano and Lake Nemi where apartments go for as little as €6 per square meter.
 Similar prices can be found on Lake Bracciano, north of the city, which has already drawn a foreign crowd, thanks to ads in English-language publications like Wanted in Rome.

-Excerpted from the Third Edition of Moon Living Abroad in Italy.
+Excerpted from the Fourth Edition of Moon Living Abroad Italy.